ashwin5638/AI-Powered-Knowledge-Base-Assistant/ARCHITECTURE.md

 # Summary

 The application is designed using a modular client-server architecture.
 The React frontend communicates with the Express.js backend through REST APIs.
 The backend manages authentication, document processing, and AI interactions while MongoDB stores application data.
-Google Gemini AI generates context-aware answers based on uploaded documents, resulting in a scalable and maintainable full-stack application.
+Open Router API generates context-aware answers based on uploaded documents, resulting in a scalable and maintainable full-stack application.